 Materials and Methods:

 The present research work was conducted during Rabi 2019-20 in the Central Research Field of the Department of Plant Pathology, Naini Agricultural Institute, Sam Higginbottom University of Agriculture, Technology and Sciences, Prayagraj, Uttar Pradesh.
 The experiment was conducted in Randomized Block Design with seven treatments and three replications.
-Eight treatments were randomly arranged in each replication divided into twenty four plots and each plot size was 2 x 1 m.
+Eight treatments were randomly arranged in each replication divided into twenty-four plots and each plot size was 2 x 1 m.